 According to the James W. Foley Foundation: Foley envisioned a world that respects the dignity and life of each person, regardless of socioeconomic status, cultural background or nationality.
 His life demonstrated an uncompromising commitment to the freedom of the press and to advocacy for basic human rights.

 The New England First Amendment Coalition established the James W. Foley Scholarship in February 2015 to honor the slain journalist and New Hampshire native.
-The scholarship provides funding for one fellow to attend the institute without travel or lodging expenses.
+The scholarship provides funding for one fellow to attend the Negri Institute without travel or lodging expenses.

-Previous recipients are Sophia Buckley-Clement at the Rutland Herald (2023); Vanessa Paolella at the Sun Journal in Maine (2022); Haven Orecchio-Egresitz of the Berkshire Eagle in Massachusetts (2019); Joe Glauber of WMTW-Portland in Maine (2018); Caitlin Andrews of the Concord (N.H.)
+Previous recipients are Sruthi Gopalakrishnan of the Concord Monitor (2024); Sophia Buckley-Clement at the Rutland Herald (2023); Vanessa Paolella at the Sun Journal in Maine (2022); Haven Orecchio-Egresitz of the Berkshire Eagle in Massachusetts (2019); Joe Glauber of WMTW-Portland in Maine (2018); Caitlin Andrews of the Concord (N.H.)
 Monitor (2017); Katie Jickling of the Herald of Randolph (Vt.)
 (2016); and Nate Holst of WMTW-Portland in Maine (2015).